davola/Symfony-REST-Movies/README.md

 ## Conclusion

 I hope I'm not forgetting anything.

 Didn't want to write comments on the code, as it seems to be ease to understand and short, but I can add
 comments on the code if you want me to walk you through it.

-I have tested this many times, but you know, if anything fails, please don't hesitate to contact me.
-(I left my email on the bottom)
+I have tested this many times, but you know, if anything fails, please don't hesitate to contact me. _(I've left my email at the bottom)_

 There is still lots of room to keep improving it, like normalizing the error handling (I did something quick, just to
 avoid having 500 errors on some validations), and optimizing the model to avoid having duplicated entities with the same